siddharthsrivastava0501/covinformare/README.md

 Furthermore, a majority of the team had very little or no experience with hackathons, and gained a great deal of experience when it comes to working as a team and applying the fairly theoretical knowledge gained at university, that we usually only get to do individually of each other, and in what could be described as "clinical conditions".

 ## Whats next:
 The extension only works for the US, the UK, Canada, Australia, and New Zealand — users from other countries get directed to the WHO website instead of their local government.
 Potential next steps could include expanding into more countries, or potentially adding compatibility for more languages, as it is only designed to work on websites in English for now.
+This can be easily done as it would only require adding extra keywords and websites to the extension.

 ### Bianca Sandu, Julius Weisser, Benedek Der, Siddharth Srivastava
 ##### (Images provided by the CDC and Fusion Medical Animation via Unsplash)